Nettie Honeyball: Career

-In 1894, Honeyball began placing newspapers adverts for players for a women's football team.
-Thirty women responded, and so the British Ladies' Football Club (BLFC) was formed by Honeyball and Lady Florence Dixie in 1895, and was mainly composed of middle-class women.
-Honeyball described football as "a manly game that could be womanly as well."
-Due to Honeyball's PR campaign, the BLFC's first match played under association rules was held on 23 March 1895 in Alexandra Park, Crouch End and had an attendance of over 12,000 people.
+Following Honeyball's PR campaign, the BLFC's first match played under association rules was held on 23 March 1895 in Alexandra Park, Crouch End and had an attendance of over 12,000 people.
+Spectators paid to watch, with proceeds from the match, and successive BLFC matches, donated to local charities.
 Scottish suffragist Helen Matthews, known for forming Mrs Graham's XI, played for the BLFC in 1895.
 Honeyball's last recorded appearance for the BLFC was on 13 May 1895.
+Later in 1895 when the club went on a tour of Wales, it was reported that Jessie Allen had been appointed as club secretary due to Honeyball being taken ill.
+Honeyball is thought to have left the club in 1895 due to illness or injury.